terrycojones/chrome-event-logger/README.md

 ## Installation from source

-The source to the extension is available on Github.
-Here's how to get and install it.
+The source to the extension [is available on Github](http://github.com/terrycojones/chrome-event-logger).
+Here's how to clone and install it.

-* Download the repo: `git clone [http://github.com/terrycojones/chrome-event-logger](http://github.com/terrycojones/chrome-event-logger)`
+* Download the repo: `git clone http://github.com/terrycojones/chrome-event-logger`
 * In Chrome, go to [chrome://extensions](chrome://extensions).
 * Click `Developer mode`.
 * Click `Load Unpacked Extension...`